Doug Burleigh, June 12, 2019

 Don’t make the lifeguards risk their lives to rescue you in big surf when you shouldn’t have gone out in it.

-When there is big surf in the cove area, the largest waves are outside the cove and travel from left to right and can push swimmers onto the rocks.
-There’s a small inlet to the right of the Cove called “the hole”, which is a very dangerous place to be when the surf’s up.
-Many swimmers have ended up there.
+When there is big surf in the cove area, the largest waves can break outside the cove near the point, and travel from left to right across the Cove.
+They tend to push swimmers toward the rocks.
+There’s a small inlet to the right of the Cove called “the Hole”, which is a very dangerous place to be when the surf’s up.
+Many swimmers have ended up there and had to be rescued.

 If you’ve been out swimming for a while and when you return you realize the surf has gotten dangerous, consider swimming to La Jolla Shores or the Marine Room (not Boomer) to get out.
 You can walk back from there.
 If you don’t think you can swim that far, stay calm, stay out beyond the surf, and signal to the lifeguards that you need assistance.
 They can come out from the cove on a paddleboard, or they can call for a jetski to come from the Shores.